-Program fees do not include airfare, cost of transportation to/from airport, meals while in Oakland, and health/travel insurance.
+Program fees do not include meals, airfare, cost of transportation to/from airport, and health/travel insurance.

 Program fees may be paid by wire transfer, check (payable to California College of the Arts), Visa, American Express, Discover, or MasterCard.
 It is not possible to pay for this program in WebAdvisor.
 A $325 deposit is due by May 1st to secure your place in the program (please fill out the deposit form and send it to Laura Robinson).

 Full Program Fee Payment Deadline: May 15

 The tuition balance; registration, housing, and damage deposit are due on or before May 15.
 It is not possible to pay for this program in WebAdvisor.
 Please fill out the payment form and send it to Laura Robinson.
 A $25 late fee may be charged in the event the balance is received after May 15.